 In 1918 population l50.
 Jesse S. Rhodes, Postmaster.
 Also listed a bank, 2 hotels, hardware, sawmills and other places.

 CUMMINS‑ was a postoffice May 1, 1897,and as late as 1902.
 In Fraser Township, 15 miles north of Bay City.
 After 1902 R.F.D.
 Linwood.
+Had a post office from 17 Sept 1895 to 31 August 1903.

 DUEL‑ listed as a postoffice in 1897.
 In 1905 a country postoffice in Beaver Township, 19 miles northwest of Bay City and 11 from Midland.
 Mrs. E. J. Tobias, Postmistress.
 Had a heading mill, blacksmith shops, general store, and a sawmill.
 In 1910 population 150.
 R.F.D.
 Auburn.